Widex Hearing Aid Reviews

 Remote Care

-Like other manufacturers, Widex offers the ability for your hearing care professional to make adjustments remotely.
+Similar to other prescription hearing aid manufacturers like Starkey and ReSound, Widex offers the ability for your hearing care professional to make adjustments remotely.
 Their approach is a little different in that they require a dedicated programming interface (Remote Link) which your dispenser loans you.
 Customers can ask about remote assistance at the consult or fitting, and they’ll be provided with the Remote Link at the fitting.
 After a few remote adjustments, the fitting is “dialed in,” and the Remote Link is returned.

 I like the fact that this provides a greater degree of fitting options, but I do find the logistics of the device a bit cumbersome.